 The Ohio Association of Purple Star Schools is on Facebook!
 Follow the Purple Star Schools Facebook Page and send us your photos and videos so we can share them with the Purple Star community.
 Not only are we on Facebook, but we are introducing our web page that has many resources for military-connected students and families.
-Click on the button below to be see the Ohio Purple Star Schools website.
+Click on the button below to be connected to the Ohio Purple Star Schools website.

-This is the second edition of the PSB and our goal is to create a communication vehicle for Purple Star schools in Ohio.
+This is the fifth edition of the PSB and our goal is to create a communication vehicle for Purple Star schools in Ohio.
 We hope to share the news about Purple Star Schools and educate you about issues important to military-connected students and their families.
 In closing this introduction I remind you that the PSB has been created for you and we welcome your input!
 It is my belief that a good teacher is like a pirate, we take from others and make it our own - no need to reinvent the wheel!
 We hope to share your ideas through this newsletter but please don't stop there.
 Follow us on Facebook, like the Purple Star Schools Facebook page and share your joy, creativity, and triumphs with your Purple Star Family!

 IN THIS ISSUE: